-The new Disability Strategy will be developed using a co-design approach that will see the Department proactively reach out to ensure that disabled people and their representative organisations are at the heart of the design process.
+The new Disability Strategy will be developed using a co-design approach that will see the Department proactively reach out to ensure that Deaf and disabled people and their representative organisations are at the heart of the design process.

-The new Disability Strategy will aim to tackle inequalities and obstacles that affect the everyday lives of disabled people.
+The new Disability Strategy will aim to tackle inequalities and obstacles that affect the everyday lives of Deaf and disabled people.
 It will be based on available evidence to bring focus to identifying and addressing the issues, barriers and disadvantages that can undermine equality of opportunity.

-Three Strategy Development Groups have been established to facilitate the meaningful involvement of disabled people and their representative groups in the production of the Disability Strategy.
+Three Strategy Development Groups have been established to facilitate the meaningful involvement of Deaf and disabled people and their representative groups in the production of the Disability Strategy.
 Information on these groups is set out below.

 Disability Strategy Expert Advisory Panel